 suffering was relativized.
 Montezuma, Great Speaker of the Aztec, is reported to have said, after witnessing

-the sacrificial strangulation of two women, that it was a refreshing experience.
+the sacrificial strangulation of two young women, that it was a refreshing experience.

 The absolving effect builds on the idea that the destructive divine powers must have their fill.
 Accordingly, the rest of the population are exempt from their punishing rage.

 Many a lowborn person today is victim of scapegoatism.
 But individuals who have a high regard of themselves have qualms about

 subjecting their neighbour or spouse to this form of torture, not the least because of the damaging social consequences.
 So they put a lid on this urge

 and unconsciously search after hooks for projections among persons of some